asp13-code/ansible-linux/README.md

 ```bash
 ansible-playbook playbooks/wireguard.yml
 ```
-Role should be called from a playbook using varios switches (turning on and off functionality)
+Role could be called from a playbook using varios switches (turning on and off functionality)

 ### Example of a playbook
 ```yaml